-- 15.1 Incident means any occurrence or series of occurrences involving one or more drivers or any action by any driver, which is reported to the stewards by the clerk of the course (or noted by the stewards and subsequently investigated which: - a) Necessitated the suspension of a race under Article 41. - b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused an avoidable collision. - e) Forced a driver off the track.

-- f) Illegitimately prevented a legitimate overtaking manoeuvre by a driver. - g) Illegitimately impeded another driver during overtaking. - h) Unless it was completely clear that a driver was in breach of any of the above, any incidents involving more than one car will normally be investigated after the race. - 15.2 a) It shall be at the discretion of the stewards to decide upon a report or a request by the race director or clerk of the course, if a driver or drivers involved in an incident shall be penalised. - b) If a driver is involved in a collision or Incident (see Article 15.1), and his team have been informed of this by the stewards no later than five minutes after the race has finished, he must not leave the circuit without their consent. - 15.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping at his pit. - b) A ten second time penalty.
-The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race.
+- 15.1 Incident means any occurrence or series of occurrences involving one or more drivers or any action by any driver, which is reported to the stewards by the clerk of the course (or noted by the stewards and subsequently investigated which: - a) Necessitated the suspension of a race under Article 42. - b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused an avoidable collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking manoeuvre by a driver. - g) Illegitimately impeded another driver during overtaking. - h) Unless it was completely clear that a driver was in breach of any of the above, any incidents involving more than one car will normally be investigated after the race. - 15.2 a) It shall be at the discretion of the stewards to decide upon a report or a request by the race director or clerk of the course, if a driver or drivers involved in an incident shall be penalised. - b) If a driver is involved in a collision or Incident (see Article 15.1), and his team have been informed of this by the stewards no later than five minutes after the race has finished, he must not leave the circuit without their consent.